Home and Hobby Ergonomics

 Some things to remember while doing your sewing, quilting, or needlework:

 - Keep the area well lit to avoid eyestrain.
-Since these are often up-close tasks, remember to take breaks every 20 mintues or so and focus your eyes on something in the distance for at least 20 seconds.
+Since these are often up-close tasks, remember to take breaks every 20 minutes or so and focus your eyes on something in the distance for at least 20 seconds.

 - Avoid hunching over your work.
 Adjust your chair to your body dimensions and sit with back straight, arms by the sides, and head up while you work.